Chris Pavey Mastering - Audio Mastering Cambridge UK | Free Mastering Samples Available

 Welcome to Chris Pavey Mastering, my passion is mastering and my love is music.
 CPM has developed over the last 7 years and I have worked with artists of all genres across the globe.
 My studio is located in a quiet village set in the rural surrounds of the Cambridge Fens - the perfect place to master!

 What Is Mastering?

-Remember you only have one first impression with a piece of music, a well mastered track will always make a positive impression that stands out in todays competitive music industry.
+Mastering is the final process in the long chain of audio production.
+Remember, you only have one first impression with a piece of music, a well mastered track will always make a positive impression that stands out in todays competitive music industry.

 A fresh pair of ears applying their input to your mix is never a negative move, and clients are always surprised on the details I can pick up on in their tracks.
-I will always maintain an independent view of the mixed tracks and will endeavour to add to and polish your mix without subtracting the feel or musical direction of the composition.
+I will always maintain an independent view of the mixed tracks and will endeavour to add to and polish your mix without subtracting the feel or musical direction of the project.

 How Do I Prepare My Tracks For Mastering?

 Provide the highest possible quality WAV/AIFF files.
 E.g if the track was recorded at 48kHz and 24Bit then please export at that level.
 CPM will not accept MP3 files.
 (Please talk to me if this is the only copy of the track you have.)